sparkfun/SparkFun_ICM-20948_ArduinoLibrary/README.md

-# SparkFun_ICM-20948_ArduinoLibrary
+# SparkFun ICM-20948 ArduinoLibrary

-This is the library for the [SparkFun 9DoF IMU Breakout - ICM-20948 (Qwiic)](https://www.sparkfun.com/products/15335).
+This is the SparkFun library for the TDK InvenSense ICM-20948 Inertial Measurement Unit 9-Degree Of Freedom sensor as used on the [SparkFun 9DoF IMU Breakout - ICM-20948 (Qwiic)](https://www.sparkfun.com/products/15335).

+Version 1.2 of the library includes support for the InvenSense Digital Motion Processor (DMP™).
+You can find further details in [DMP.md](./DMP.md).

 ## Contributing